CodeKrakken/debugging-tech-test/README.md

 /companies/1/employees/3/edit<br>
 /companies/1/employees/4/edit
 <br><br>
+A quick check of Company 2's `edit` links yields the following URLs:<br><br>
+/companies/1/employees/2/edit<br>
+/companies/2/employees/2/edit<br>
+/companies/3/employees/2/edit<br>
+/companies/4/employees/2/edit
+<br><br>
-However, since the site is pulling Company 1 data on all pages, we cannot yet clarify.
-However the fact that the pages exist suggests that they would work correctly if Issue 1 were resolved, and that the cause of this issue is a syntax issue in the routing of the edit buttons.
+Each one displays the details for Company 1 Employee 2.
+This pattern follows for Companies 3 & 4, suggesting that the cause of this issue is a syntax issue in the routing of the edit buttons, specifically that the Company and Employee numbers hsve been switched.<br>
+However, since the site is pulling Row 1 data for all companies, we cannot yet clarify.

 ## Issue 3